-- a small canvas or sturdy white paper
+- A small canvas or sturdy white paper

-- fall-coloured acrylic paints including red, orange, yellow, and brown and paintbrush
+- Fall-coloured acrylic paints including red, orange, yellow, and brown and paintbrush

-- one sheet yellow cardstock or construction paper
+- Yellow cardstock or construction paper

 - 3D decorative items like corn kernels, plastic decorative leaves, dried leaves from outside, acorns etc.

-I didn’t get a photo of this part because I wanted to pay close attention to Onetime while he was using the paint (mess containment!)
+I didn’t get a photo of this part because I wanted to pay close attention to Onetime while he was using the paint (a.k.a. mess containment!)

 Onetime’s multimedia masterpiece now has a special place on our mantel for the Fall season!
 I think it’s colourful and it makes me smile every time I look at it!